objectrocket/ansible-kafka/README.md

-kafka_poc - deploys a Kafka cluster with a Rackspace Cloud Big Data Spark cluster
+kafka-poc - deploys a Kafka cluster with a Rackspace Cloud Big Data Spark cluster
 ---------

 This is an example of how a Kafka cluster can be built and configured.